Return to Index

 Some experts argue that it is unethical to expose certain groups of people to the risk associated with taking an experimental drug.
 And in the case of children, it has been argued that it is unethical to enroll them in clinical trials when they are not old enough to give consent themselves.
 They would be too young to fully understand the effects of a medication trial.

 On the flip side, others question if it is any less ethical than treating children with drugs that have not been specifically tested in children.
-In the end children may end up being exposed to medication with unclear benefits or harm in the pediatric population.
+In the end, children may end up being exposed to medication with unclear benefits or harm in the pediatric population.

 Trials that are well-controlled may also require several different types of testing.
 Many times, it is difficult to get blood or urine tests from children.
 Children can also be more scared.
-Many facilities are not built for children.
+Many facilities are not set up for children.
 Everything from medical equipment, or how tests are done, are set up for an adult not a child.
 It makes a difficult situation more difficult.

 The Challenge for Doctors